-Kindly read this article before going into the details: “Do we have Business Continuity Plan (BCP) for Emergencies like Ebola Outbreak or Pandemic or Others?” – Click Here
+Kindly read this article before going into the details: “Do we have Business Continuity Plan (BCP) for Emergencies like Ebola Outbreak or Pandemic or Others?” – Click Here.

-The current outbreak due to the corona virus has secondary attack rate in households ranges from 3-10%, case fatality rate around 3.8% .
+The current outbreak due to the coronavirus having a secondary attack rate in households ranges from 3-10%, with the case fatality rate around 3.8% .
 As of 20 February 2020, there were 2,055 COVID-19 laboratory-confirmed cases reported among health care workers (HCW) from 476 hospitals across China.
 The majority of HCW cases (88%) were reported from Hubei.
 Though this figure may not look significant; absenteeism of health care workers can be very high.
 Usually, during this kind of outbreak, the absenteeism of health care workers can be categorized in four primary causes as followings: 1) Fear of getting a disease; 2) Sickness (they themselves become – approximately 2055 health care workers reported so far); 3) deaths of health care workers and 4) when they have to take care of a sick family member(s).
-Many countries have limited human resource capacity and the absenteeism among healthcare workers may increase and lead to staff shortages.
+Many countries have limited human resource capacity, and the absenteeism among healthcare workers may increase and lead to staff shortages.
 This can compromise the response effort and can impact on the routine essential health care services.

 Due to overwhelming demand and decrease of supply, shortages of essential healthcare resources (beds, medicines, mechanical ventilators, etc.) could last for several weeks or months.
 Circumstances may arise in which hospitals will be required to free up resources for severely ill patients, for example, by discharging noncritical patients and cancelling planned non-urgent treatments.
-Arrangements should be made to allow for an increase of healthcare system capacities at short notice and to an appropriate level if required.
+Arrangements should be made to increase healthcare system capacities at short notice and to an appropriate level if required.

 A plan is intended to be a dynamic tool to be used during an emergency like the COVID19 outbreak when health care workers are overwhelmed and impacted.
 A goal of business continuity is to ensure the continuity of essential services during the affected period.